plandes/deepnlp/doc/md/ner-example.md

 ./harness.py traintest -p
 # all model, its (hyper)parameters, metadata and results are stored in subdirectory of files
 ./harness.py result
+# predict labels for an ad-hoc sentence
+./harness.py predtext 'Mozambique and Switzerland will join the UN body responsible for the maintenance of global peace.'
 ```

 ### Jupyter Notebook